-5 sets of water quality monitoring were carried out on 27th September, 5th, 8th, 15th and 22nd October 2007 at 9 marine and 7 freshwater monitoring locations.
+4 sets of water quality monitoring were carried out on 29th October, 5th, 12th, and 19th November 2007 at 9 marine and 7 freshwater monitoring locations.
 No heavy rainstorm was hoisted during this reporting month.

-Terrestrial ecology was conducted on 15th and 24th October 2007.
-The entire project site was under construction, and the demarcation of the stream buffer zone had been established for the Streams A, B and C. The permanent access bridges for the Streams A and C had been constructed with the piers outside Stream buffer zone demarcation.
+Terrestrial ecology was conducted on 13th and 30th November 2007.
+The majority of the construction works have been finished, and the stream buffer zones for the Streams A, B and C had been demarcated and were maintained.
+The permanent access bridges for the Streams A and C had been constructed with the piers outside Stream buffer zone demarcation.
 The downstream section of the Stream A channel was accidentally filled up by boulders before and some remedial works through manually clearing the rubbles have been implemented by the Contractor to clear the rubbles manually and a restore plan will be prepared by the Contractor.
-The area previously occupied by the temporary bridge piers were being restored by grass planting.
-The buffer zones for the Streams A, B, and C were basically intact.
-Some vegetation within the Stream B buffer zone had been previously damaged during the construction, and remedial replanting were implemented.
-But remedial works are still required for a small a rea within Stream C Buffer Zone which had also been accidentally damaged.
+The area previously occupied by the temporary bridge piers were being restored by hydroseeding.
+The buffer zone had been previously damaged during the construction, and remedial replanting were implemented.
+But remedial works are still required for a small area within Stream C Buffer Zone which had also been accidentally damaged.
 Sedimentation had been previously observed in Stream B and C, but was not found in the present monitoring.
-Aquatic life including Atyid shrimps and Long-armed shrimp were found in Stream B again.
-But the abundance of aquatic fauna in particular caridian shrimps, however, was still very low in Stream C. Stream D was in natural conditions similar to the condition during the Baseline Survey, and the aquatic fauna abundance was found resuming.
+Aquatic life including Atyid shrimps were found in Stream B and Stream C. But the abundance of aquatic fauna in particular caridian shrimps, however, was still very low in Stream C. Stream D was in natural conditions similar to the condition during the Baseline Survey, and the aquatic fauna abundance was found resuming.